ovgutunc/Comparing-Bidding-Methods-Using-AB-Testing/README.md

 ## **Introduction:**

-This project aims to compare the performance of current and new campaigns for an e-commerce website to make a decision about which campaign to use in the future based on A/B test results by EDA and hypothesis testing.<br>
+This project aims to compare the performance of current (Max-bidding) and new campaign (Average-bidding) for an e-commerce website to make a decision about which campaign to use in the future based on A/B test results by EDA and hypothesis testing.<br>

 To get further information about exploratory data analysis and hypothesis testing, please check out **[Jupyter Notebook](https://github.com/ovgutunc/120-Years-of-Olympic-History-Data-Analysis-using-SQL/blob/main/olympics_history_data_analysis.ipynb).**
 ## **Data Acquisition:**